calebstein1/simplang/README.md

 Simplang is a simple and lightweight, interpreted scripting language for performing arithmetic operations.

-Simplang supports 64-bit signed integers, string literals, the four main arithmetic operations, increment/decrement, if statements (no nested if blocks yet), and do-while loops (with nested loop support).
+Simplang supports 64-bit signed integers, string literals, user input, the four main arithmetic operations, increment/decrement, if statements (no nested if blocks yet), and do-while loops (with nested loop support).

 ## Usage